MicrosoftDocs/defender-docs/defender-for-iot/get-started.md

 ## Upgrade to a permanent license

-After assessing the trial version, to upgrade to a full license, see [license overview](license-overview.md).
+After assessing the trial version, you can [upgrade to a full license](manage-license.md).
+For more information, see [license overview](license-overview.md).